lighthouse-labs/gitbook-node-chat-tutorial/content/part3/README.md

-# Enhancements as Challenges (Optional)
+# Enhancements as Challenges (Stretch)

 You may have noticed some bugs and broken features with this app:

-## 1. Name field
+## 1. Initial field - Part I

-The name field (the first input box) is not being used at all.
+The name/initial input field (the first input box) is not being used at all.
 Modify the `app.js` so that it sends (emits) the text as something like `"KV says: hello"` where `"KV"` is from the first input field (with`id="you"`) and `"hello"` is from the message field.

-## 2. Initial field
+## 2. Initial field - Part II

-The name field is actually meant to be 2 letter initials only.
+The name/initial input field is actually meant to be 2 letter initials only.
 Make it so only a maximum of two characters can be entered into that field.

 Hint: google "html input field maximum length" for a convenient HTML attribute that can be added to yout HTML file.